-While many people believe that a light pink watermelon has lower sugar content and can be an excellent substitute for a typical watermelon, no studies have supported this claim.
+While many people believe that a light pink watermelon has a lower sugar content and can be an excellent substitute for a typical watermelon, no studies have supported this claim.

 Look out for watermelon exteriors that host a faded and blotchy green color.
 It typically indicates that the watermelon will be light pink on the inside instead of the usual red.

-What Does A Natural Watermelon Look Like?
+What Does A Good Watermelon Look Like?

-Watermelons come in various colors and are not always red on the inside.
+Watermelons come in various colors and good watermelon are not always red on the inside.
 Some of the fruit varieties are orange, yellow, and even white.
 So, if you see a pink watermelon in your garden, the answer may be that the watermelon is of a particular variety.
 The pink color on the inside does not always mean that the watermelon is overripe.

 It is vital to establish the harvesting timeline for your melon.
-As a gardener, you should be able to tell the signs when it is the time to cut the fruit.
+As a gardener, you should be able to tell the signs when it is time to cut the fruit.
 This will help you prevent the overripening of watermelon and aid you in getting bright red fruits for your dishes.

 Simply lift the watermelon from its harvesting place and observe the dirt underneath.
 A golden or creamy color beneath the fruit shows that it is ripe and ready to be harvested.